neverUsedGithub/Boxpy/README.md

 ```

 # API
-The following parameters can be when calling the `boxpy` function.
+The following parameters can be used when calling the `boxpy` function.
 - **text**: `str` - The text inside the box.
 - **width**: `int` - The width of the box.
 - **height**: `int` - The height of the box.